Strikor/Codename-Game/proposal/proposal.md

       > - multiple difficulty levels for players of different skill levels
       >
    > **Development Plan**: No set plan with milestones created yet, but in order to complete the task of creating this product, the development team will have weekly meetings with discussions of the goals for each sprint, as well as the overarching goals of the project as a whole.
-   > **Development Methodology**: Our team will be using th engineering methodology of Scrum sprints with Kanban.
+   > **Development Methodology**: Our team will be using the engineering methodology of Scrum sprints with Kanban.
 All the requirements for each sprint will be added to that sprint's kanban from the project issues backlog, during each sprint(sprint period: roughly 1 week) issues will be worked on and tested.
    > **Resource Requirements**: The resources and technologies our team plans on using are:
       > - HTML / CSS
       > - Javascript